-How long does it take to earn a bachelors degree from LCAD?
+How long does it take to earn a BFA from LCAD?

-LCAD’s Bachelors of Fine Arts programs are all designed to be 4-year programs.
+LCAD’s BFA programs are all designed to be 4-year programs.
 LCAD recognizes two types of transfer credits: Studio and Liberal Arts.
 A transfer student’s length of time at LCAD will be determined by the number of studio and/or liberal arts units granted in the transfer process.